-An unstructured business plan not only makes a venture unattractive for external investors, if used as a project management tool internally, fails to provide direction to a business.
-The question is what constitutes a perfect business plan.
-Unfortunately, there is nothing called a perfect business plan, it depends on a host of related aspects which when consolidated together completes the jigsaw.
-External factors also play a very important role in the viability of a business proposition.
-However, there are specific features within a business plan which are mission critical and these needs to be looked into closely.
+An unstructured business plan not only makes a venture unattractive for external investors if used as a project management tool internally, fails to provide direction to a business.
+The question is, what constitutes a perfect business plan.
+Unfortunately, there is nothing called a perfect business plan; it depends on a host of related aspects which, when consolidated together completes the jigsaw.
+External factors also play a significant role in the viability of a business proposition.
+However, there are specific features within a business plan which are mission-critical and these need to be looked into closely.

-Ignoring market research– It is important for every entrepreneur to have an in-depth understanding of the market in which the business will operate.
+It is important for every entrepreneur to have an in-depth understanding of the market in which the business will operate.
 Research the market, analyze what competitors are doing and draw on trends to set expectations for your business.
 Do not get swayed by what you hear on the street.
 Get it verified through strong analytics and analysis.
-At times business plans are limited to a one pager research, which states that the biggest names in the specific industry are growing, hence there is a great market potential.
+At times business plans are limited to one-pager research, which states that the biggest names in the specific industry are growing, hence there is great market potential.
 Do not stop there, get an extensive analysis done and then formulate your business strategy.

-Underplaying the team– It is often said that money is invested in people rather than just the idea.
+It is often said that money is invested in people rather than just the idea.
 This aspect needs to be highlighted in great detail.
 Do not hesitate to flaunt your management team’s capability.
 If they have unique skills or bring in loads of experience capture it.
 Highlight your domain skills and ambition, technical expertise and ability to get a job done.
-After all an organization is a synergy of the people that work in it.
+After all, an organization is a synergy of the people that work in it.

 BPlan Experts is one of the world’s top business planning and startup consulting firms.
 With over 1800 clients located across 80 countries, BPlan Experts is an authority in startups and entrepreneurship.
 BPlan Experts specializes in providing end to end support to entrepreneurs and startups to include ideation, feasibility. business planning, funding assistance, implementation support, and scaling up of operations.